Nicknames for Connecticut | The Constitution State

 The Blue Law State

-The term "blue" was used because the phrase "to be blue" was synonymous with "to be puritanic."
-The term collectively was attributed to the orders of the Connecticut General Court, earning the state this slogan.
+The term "blue" referred to the Puritanical nature of the laws, as "to be blue" was synonymous with being strict or puritanical.
+These laws were later attributed to the Connecticut General Court, giving the state this nickname.

-Since the pre-American Revolutionary War period, the meaning of the Blue Laws has transformed.
-They began to refer to laws enacted to restrict specific activities on particular days of religious worship.
-The enforcement of these laws varied from region to region across the United States, but their origins were rooted in Connecticut.
+Since the pre-Revolutionary War period, the meaning of "blue laws" has evolved.
+They originally referred to laws that restricted certain activities on religious days of worship.
+While the enforcement of these laws varied across the United States, their origins are rooted in Connecticut.

 The Constitution State

-A building with spires and a domed tall tower in the middle next to the grass
+An old building with spires and a tall domed tower in the middle, next to the grass

 The Land of Steady Habits